Apr 27-29 McKenzie Driftboat Experience – with Bert de Klerk

-Guided (Fly-) Fishing trips for beginners and advanced fly fishing anglers.
+Three Day Four Nights Guided Fly Fishing course for beginners and improving fly fishing anglers.

 This is an introduction to the wonderful art of fly-fishing.
 We cover the basics to understand the biological process from the aquatic flies to the trout that eats them, introducing materials to casting your first fly.
-We will supply the equipment, provide fly casting instruction and have you fishing both wading out in the river and from a driftboat.
+We will supply the equipment, provide fly casting instruction and have you wading out in the river and from a driftboat to fish.

 Day 1 Day 1 Arrival at the McKenzie River Inn